Your Guide To Buying A Garage: Questions To Ask

 - More placement options — You can choose the best placement for your garage on your property.
 And, you aren’t limited by the design and shape of your home like you would be with an attached garage.

 - Better security — Attached garages are the point of entry for many home invasions.
-If a criminal gains access to a detached garage, your home is still safe.
+If a criminal gains access to a detached garage, your home is still safe plus you can add onto your detached garage cameras and other security equipment for additional safety.

 - Less noise — If your garage serves as a workshop, a stand-alone structure helps to keep excess noise from power tools and other materials from disrupting everyone inside your home.